Space Shuttle design process: Shuttle design debate

 The combined space station and Air Force payload requirements were not sufficient to reach desired shuttle launch rates.
 Therefore, the plan was for all future U.S. space launches—space stations, Air Force, commercial satellites, and scientific research—to use only the Space Shuttle.
 Most other expendable boosters would be phased out.

 The reusable booster was eventually abandoned due to several factors: high price (combined with limited funding), technical complexity, and development risk.
 Instead, a partially (not fully) reusable design was selected, where an external propellant tank was discarded for each launch, and the booster rockets and shuttle orbiter were refurbished for reuse.

 Initially, the orbiter was to carry its own liquid propellant.
 However, studies showed carrying the propellant in an external tank allowed a larger payload bay in an otherwise much smaller craft.
 It also meant throwing away the tank after each launch, but this was a relatively small portion of operating costs.

 Earlier designs assumed the winged orbiter would also have jet engines to assist maneuvering in the atmosphere after re-entering.
 However NASA ultimately chose a gliding orbiter, based partially on experience from previous rocket-then-glide vehicles such as the X-15 and lifting bodies.
 Omitting the jet engines and their fuel would reduce complexity and increase payload.

 Another decision was the size of the crew.
 Some said that the shuttle should not carry more than four, the most that could use ejection seats.
 A commander, pilot, mission specialist, and payload specialist were sufficient for any mission.
 NASA expected to carry more space flight participants as payload specialists, so designed the vehicle to carry more.

 The last remaining debate was over the nature of the boosters.
 NASA examined four solutions to this problem: development of the existing Saturn lower stage, simple pressure-fed liquid-fuel engines of a new design, a large single solid rocket, or two (or more) smaller ones.
-Engineers at NASA's Marshall Space Flight Center (where the Saturn V development was managed) were particularly concerned about solid rocket reliability for manned missions.
+Engineers at NASA's Marshall Space Flight Center (where the Saturn V development was managed) were particularly concerned about solid rocket reliability for crewed missions.